Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

 Inspired by seminal work of Chiba-Nishizeki~\cite{ChNi85}, a recent line of work has focused on building a theory of subgraph counting for \emph{bounded degeneracy graphs}~\cite{Br19,BePaSe20,BePaSe21,BrRo22,BeGiLe+22}.
-This is the class of graphs where all subgraphs have a constant average degree.
-The work mentioned above has led to an algorithmic toolbox for subgraph counting, and given precise dichotomy theorems characterizing when linear time subgraph counting can be done.
-For example, when $H$ has at most $5$ vertices, then $\Sub{G}{H}$ can be determined in linear time (when $G$ has bounded degeneracy).
-The following question is the next step from this work.
+These are classes of graphs where all subgraphs have a constant average degree.
+This work culminated in results of Bera-Pashanasangi-Seshadhri and Bera-Gishboliner-Levanzov-Seshadhri-Shapira~\cite{BePaSe21, BeGiLe+22}.
+We now have precise dichotomy theorems characterizing linear time subgraph counting in bounded degeneracy graph.
+When $H$ has at most $5$ vertices, then $\Sub{G}{H}$ can be determined in linear time (if $G$ has bounded degeneracy).
+For all $k \geq 6$, there is a pattern $H$ on $k$ vertices that cannot be counted in linear time, assuming fine-grained complexity conjectures.
+The following question is the next step from this line of work.

 \emph{When can we get subquadratic algorithms for subgraph counting (when $G$ has bounded degeneracy)?
 Are there non-trivial algorithms that work for all $H$ with $6$ (or more) vertices? }

 Before stating our main results, we offer some justification for this problem.